Cleveland Clinic logo

 Renin-Angiotensin-Aldosterone System (RAAS)

-The renin-angiotensin-aldosterone system (RAAS) is essential for long-term blood pressure regulation.
+The renin-angiotensin-aldosterone system is essential for regulating your blood pressure and blood volume.
 It involves a complex system of hormones, proteins and enzymes.
+It involves blood vessels, kidneys, lungs, the liver, adrenal glands, the pituitary gland and the hypothalamus.

-The renin-angiotensin-aldosterone system (RAAS) is the system of hormones, proteins, enzymes and reactions that regulate your blood pressure and blood volume on a long-term basis.
+The renin-angiotensin-aldosterone system (RAAS) is a system of hormones, proteins, enzymes and reactions that regulate your blood pressure and blood volume long-term.
+It regulates your blood pressure by increasing:

 Advertisement